For the Cantonese version, please check here

-Background: Our mobile MMORPG Teon server is located in AWS Japan.
-Recently, some Taiwanese players have reported network issues and suspected problems with certain ISP routes.
-Relocating the server is too cumbersome, so we want to set up a proxy server in Taiwan to provide reliable and stable connections to all players.
+Our mobile MMORPG Teon server is hosted in AWS Japan.
+Recently, Taiwanese players reported network issues that appeared to be related to specific ISP routing problems.
+Since relocating the server would be overly complex, we decided to establish a proxy server in Taiwan to provide reliable and stable connections for all players.

-Issue: The game server needs to record players’ IP addresses and cannot lose player IP information through proxy NAT.
+The game server needs to record players’ IP addresses and cannot lose this client IP information through proxy NAT.

-In general, HTTP proxies use headers like X-Forwarded-for to preserve the original connection’s IP information, but this approach is not applicable in a pure TCP environment.
+While HTTP proxies typically use headers like X-Forwarded-For to preserve the original connection’s IP information, this approach isn’t applicable in a pure TCP environment.

-Traditional transparent proxy configurations require kernel support for TPROXY and modification of the default gateway.
-However, even when using a cross-AWS GCP VPN network, the EC2/VPC gateway settings do not support specifying a server outside of AWS as the internet gateway.
+Traditional transparent proxy configurations require kernel-level TPROXY support and modification of the default gateway.
+However, even when using a cross-datacenter AWS-GCP VPN network, the EC2/VPC gateway settings don’t allow specifying a server outside of AWS as the internet gateway.

 haproxy: